 Indian manufacturing sector has shown incredible growth in recent years.
 In the last 4-5 years India has executed nearly half of the 37 reforms, that were adopted in 2003.
 From facilitating the delays in getting construction permits, simplifying finance acquisition, registration of property, paying taxes, protecting minority investors, developing skill through training, resolving insolvency, and enforcing contracts; Government of India has acted aggressively on these issues, making the country a lucrative platform for manufacturing.

-Recent Government initiatives have enhanced India’s manufacturing sector 7.32% at a CAGR of between FY12 and FY17.
-And in FY 16-17 the sector showcased an incredible growth rate of 7.7% over the previous financial year.
-The manufacturing goods highlighted 2.4% growth in wholesale price index between April 2016 and January 2017.
+Recent Government initiatives have enhanced India’s manufacturing sector at a CAGR of 4.00% between FY12 and FY19.
+And in FY19, GVA from manufacturing at current prices grew 12.4% from previous financial year.
+The manufacturing goods highlighted 2.4% growth in wholesale price index between April 2018 and January 2019.
 Besides refinery products, steel, fertilizer, and cement, electricity generation also grew in India, and in FY 17-18, India is estimated to generate surplus of power for the first time in at least 13 years.
 Solar capacity has increased by eight times between FY14-19.
 India added record 8,263 MW of solar energy capacity in 2018.

 Foreign Investment Can Speed Up Growth

 Government support and initiatives have also made way for foreign investments to reach the country.
-A total of 67% increase in FDI inflow into India has been witnessed in the last 3 years and near about $9.64 billion FDI inflow in August 2017 alone.
-And in 2018, India received more FDI inflow than China.
-This has great implications of making India more suitable to establish and enhance businesses has huge implications on the socio-economic growth of the country.
+A total of 67% increase in FDI inflow into India has witnessed US$ 11.1 billion new investments in clean energy in the country in 2018 alone.
+Recently, India has received more FDI inflow than China.
+This has great implications of making India more suitable to establish and enhance businesses, and has huge implications on the socio-economic growth of the country.
 It will create more jobs, improve industrial structure, improve R&D structure, and ultimately support domestic manufacturing, allowing India to reduce forex outflow and making the country a leader in the global trading arcade.

 Although, Government initiatives and foreign investment present opportunities for India to scale great heights through manufacturing, there are challenges like-